pnsn/GFAST/ShakeAlertBranch.md

 Activemq-cpp also requires libcrypto, which in Ubuntu is in libssl-dev package.
 Centos provides this in several packages but the simplest is openssl-libs which is usually already installed.

+#### xerces

+Installed on all EEW machines.
+Other Centos machines will need xerces-c and xerces-c-devel packages.

 ### libapr

 Already part of ShakeAlert standard install.
 Needed by activemq-cpp packages.